lazyguyy/raetselnasen-solver/Readme.md

    * ``min_matches (int)``: How many words of the final solution should match at minimum for a configuration to not be discarded
    * ``show_matches {true | false}``: Indicates whether the program should show the matching words for each successful query (this can grow very fast very quickly)
    * ``show_config {true | false}``: Whether to show the positions of the unknown words in the sorted word list for each successful query configuration
-   * ``words_file (string)``: The path of the file containing the partial solutions (separated by new lines) (relative to the working directory of the program itself, not this file!).
+   * ``words_file (string)``: The path of the file containing the partial solutions (separated by new lines) (relative to this file).
 The program will ignore lines that start with a `#`, and (in the case of uncertainty) multiple partial solutions for the same slot can be separated by `,` (Think of the riddle: The better of the two sci-fi franchises with possible solutions `startrek` and `starwars`).
 The program will generate all possible combinations of partial solutions and solve for each individually.
  * ``dictionary`` defines a dictionary that can be used by the words of the final solution and contains the following options:
    * ``filename (str)``: The path of the file containing all dictionary words (separated by new lines)
    * ``name (str)``: How we can refer to this dictionary in ``word`` definitions